Back to the index

 Alongside each grade we publish a confidence band of High, Medium, or Low, based on how much of the judgement rests on quoted evidence versus recorded silence.
 An app graded low on many silent indicators carries lower confidence than one graded low on quoted adverse clauses.
 So we state exactly how much of each grade is backed by quotes, which a self-attested label never does.

-Why even the best apps cluster at B
+Why do some of the best apps cluster at B?

 Most general-purpose assistants train on your conversations by default and offer an opt-out, instead of not training at all.
 We treat “we do not train on your data” (or opt-in only) as clearly stronger than “we train by default, opt out if you find the setting.”
 So even the strongest such app cannot top the scale on training alone, and a group of strong assistants lands at B. That reflects how the current market actually works.